-Sushi in Japan: A Guide to Fish Names in Japanese and Their Tastes
+Sushi Names in Japanese and Their Tastes

-variety of sushi Eating
+variety of sushi balls Eating

 In Japan, there’s an abundance of sushi varieties rarely found elsewhere.
 By learning Japanese related to sushi, your sushi experience will become even more enjoyable.
 If you’ve come all the way to Japan, why not challenge yourself with sushi you’ve never tried before?